ABranchTooFar/nes-ts/README.md

 ## Build and Run

-- Run `tsc` in the root directory to build the JavaScript
+- Run `tsc -w` in the root directory to build the JavaScript whenever the TypeScript changes
 - Run `npm install` to install dependencies
 - Run `npm start` to start lite-server and open browser
+- Drag and drop game ROM into browser

 ## To Dos